TTS Skins: Speaker Conversion via ASR: Experiments

-The 2018 voice conversion challenge (VCC2018)~\cite{vcc2018} evaluated 23 voice conversion systems on two tasks.
+{\bf The voice conversion challenge 2018.\quad} VCC2018 evaluated 23 voice conversion systems on two tasks.
 First, the Hub task, in which participants were asked to convert between speakers with parallel training corpora.
 Second, the Spoke task, for which participants were given training data for source and target speakers that contained different sets of utterances.
 Each task included four source speakers and four target speakers.
 Source speakers of the Hub task were all different from the source speakers in the Spoke task.
 Both tasks shared the same group of target speakers.
 The training data for each speaker (either source or target) is composed of 81 samples of recorded speech, the total amount of time varies between 4-5 minutes.

 In each task, participants are required to transform 35 utterances from each source speaker to each target speaker.
 As a result, each task requires the generation of $4\times4\times35=560$ samples.
 Samples are evaluated subjectively for their quality and similarity to a reference samples recorded by the target speakers.
 In our experiments, we used MOS for both quality and similarity evaluation.
 Quality of generated samples was rated on a scale of 1--5.
-Similarity was rated on a scale of 1--4, which included the amount of confidence, as described in Tab.~\ref{tab:simrate}.
-Similarity was rated by asking if a generated sample if of the same speaker as the reference sample.
+Similarity was rated on a scale of 1--4, representing a binary similarity value (similar or not) and two values for certainty (sure/unsure) which included the amount of confidence.
 Following the challenge, the organizers published the submitted samples making it a suitable test bed for evaluating our method's ability to adapt to new speakers based on a limited amount of data, as described above in Sec.~\ref{sec:fit}.

 Tab.~\ref{tab:mcdsingle} shows ours results versus the best performing method of the VCC 2018, which is known as N10~\cite{liu2018wavenet}.
 In addition, we included the results of N17~\cite{wu2018nu}, which matched the similarity scores of N10 on the Hub task.
 As can be seen, our system performs directly on par with the best performing system of the VCC 2018.
-This is despite our model smaller capacity (128 wavenet channels versus 256 wavenet channels in N10 method).